lultypype5R/industrial-equipment/README.md

-Disable Tab Limit - Disables the default tab limit (varies between devices)
+Custom User Agent - Change the user agent for both mobile and desktop mode